Arpitpandey992/Image-Colorization-Using-GAN/README.md

 ## Data Description:
 Since the task is simply colorization of black and white images, we don't need any specific labelled data.
 This allows us to use any image dataset containing various scenes for training.
 So i am using the COCO image dataset which contains various different images describing different objects and scenes. i used 8000 images for training and 2000 for testing.

+The data is fetched using `fastai` Module.
+It makes it very easy to fetch and divide the dataset into train and test sets.

 The dataset is defined in the following directory structure:
 <pre>